-Professor James Price, M.D., Ph.D., Chairperson Professors: Buesseler, Tyner Associate Professor: Holly Assistant Professors: Halpern, Naegele, Speros, Lamberts
+Professor James Price, M.D., Ph.D., Chairperson Professors: Buesseler, Tyner Associate Professor: Holly Assistant Professors: Halpern, Speros, Lamberts

 Our educational objective in the lecture series is to provide each medical student with a core knowledge that is necessary to physicians who will practice in a wide range of medical disciplines.
-Seven problem areas are used to structure the series and visual acuity, ophthalmoscopy, glaucoma, red eye, injuries, amblyopia/strabismus, and neuroophthalmology.
+Seven problem areas are used to structure the series and enhancement lectures are included.
+The seven problem areas are: visual acuity, ophthalmoscopy, glaucoma, red eye, injuries, amblyopia/strabismus, and neuroophthalmology.
 An extensive audio-visual program is available as a required part of the student's work.
 Clinical instruction on ocular examination is given during the physical diagnosis rotation.

 Electives are available.
 These include a clinical rotation and the possibility of a research period.
-Information about these electives
+Information about these electives can be obtained by contacting the department chairperson.